 This form is for bookings only - you can not use it to check availability.
-Here is why Features Near village Association member Reef dropoff Western style toilet Birds of Paradise Good house reef IDR 0 to 350,000 Has private bungalows Has ensuite bathroom/toilet Details
+Here is why Features Western style toilet Mangroves Good house reef Calm beach Sandy Beach IDR 0 to 350,000 Has private bungalows Has ensuite bathroom/toilet Details

 Karangkary Homestay is located near the village of Waiweser on Pulau Yarweser, which lies off Batanta’s north shore.

 Karangkary Homestay has a single large VIP bungalow with an ensuite bathroom.
 The bungalow bedroom sleeps two on a mattress on the floor, and sheets, pillows, bolsters and mosquito nets are supplied.
 Power outlets and a room light switch are provided, as is a small desk with a lockable cupboard that could be used for storing valuables.
 A western style toilet and bucket bathing is provided in the ensuite bathroom at the rear of the bungalow.

 A table and bench seating is provided on the bungalow verandah, which has ocean views framed by the beachside trees that bathe the bungalow in shade.